JeanVydes/dashboard-discord-ejs/README.md

-# Dashboard para Bots de Discord con EJS, Mongoose y Discord.js
+# Dashboard for Discord Bots

-.
+Free for everyone.